polterguy/hyper-ide/helpers/help-files/05 - Plugins/02 - Creating your own plugins.md

 foo.bar
 ```

-After you evaluate tha above Hyperlambda, assuming you created the above C# Active Event, your lambda structure will resemble the following.
+After you evaluate the above Hyperlambda, assuming you created the above C# Active Event, your lambda structure will resemble the following.

 ```hyperlambda
 foo.bar:int:42